An Approach to Resolving Family Disputes

 In the negotiation of a separation agreement, spouses quickly learn that they have different perspectives, needs, and views on the issues before them.
 Those views may be expressed in intractable terms with hard deadlines, and seemingly impossible to realize.
 Some of these claims may be demonstrative of fear alone instead of rational careful consideration of legal entitlements to a sharing of property and future financial support.
 A new journey to an unknown future is the time to develop a positive, forward-looking, and concrete strategy to manage those needs.

 - Handle emotive responses with a tight focus.
 Negotiations begin when each spouse is ready and able to participate.
-Reaching out to a supportive network of friends, family or a professional counsellor demonstrates self-respect and a first step to healing.
+Reaching out to a supportive network of friends, family or a professional counselor demonstrates self-respect and the first step to healing.
 Ensure that the children have an impartial and qualified adult to privately work through their feelings and worries.

 - Look for commonality when managing a divergence of interests.
 Take the time to ease out the essence of each interest with its benefits and difficulties honestly stated.
 For example, future independent financial stability may be at the heart of claims for permanent financial support, uninterrupted dividend compensation from the business, or a consultancy role in the family enterprise.